Master of Public Administration (MPA): Career Path

 What is an MPA degree?

-An MPA degree is a graduate-level degree in the field of public administration, which prepares individuals for leadership and management roles in the public sector, including government, nonprofit organizations, and other public service agencies.
+An MPA is a graduate-level degree in public administration that prepares individuals for leadership and management roles in the public sector, including government, nonprofit organizations, and other public service agencies.

 What are the admission requirements for an MPA program?